gorda/istio.io/content/en/docs/tasks/security/authorization/authz-tcp/index.md

 because some delay is possible due to caching and other propagation overhead.
 {{< /tip >}}

-## Configure access control for a TCP workload
+## Configure access control for a TCP workload{#configure-access-control-for-a-TCP-workload}

 By default, the [Bookinfo](/docs/examples/bookinfo/) example application only uses the HTTP protocol.
 To showcase the authorization of TCP traffic, you must update the application to use TCP.